Doublestuf/Ocean-Invaders/README.md

 # Ocean-Invaders
 like space invaders but ocean

+How To Run:

+Run either run.py or run.exe

+That's it

+Controls:

+A/Left Arrow -> Left
+D/Right Arrow -> Right
+Space -> Shoot

 the last few things i wanted to add to this were: sprites for the player, dolphins, grass, and water controls on the title screen